 C5 – Effective Diversionary Programs: An Overview of Two Successful Models that Deter Youth from the Juvenile Justice System

 This joint workshop will provide an in-depth overview of two distinctly different, but highly effective diversionary models.
 Lena Pope based in Fort Worth, TX will highlight their first offender program, Second Opportunity for Success®.
 The agency developed model which utilizes evidence-informed components has been implemented with youth and families for 17 years.
 Throughout this time, the program has maintained a success rate above 90% – meaning less than 10% of youth commit a new offense after completing the program.
-The Robert F. Kennedy Children’s Action Corporation based in Boston, MA will look at Racial and Ethnic Disparities and Disproportionate Minority Contact within the juvenile justice system.
+The Robert F. Kennedy Children’s Action Corps based in Boston, MA will look at Racial and Ethnic Disparities and Disproportionate Minority Contact within the juvenile justice system.
 The RFK Detention Diversion Alternative Program works with medium to high risk youths to ameliorate disproportionality by working in urban courts in Massachusetts with high rates of youth of color.
 This evidence-based program provides services to youth helping them remain safe in their neighborhoods and to avoid the negative outcomes associated with detention stays.

 C6 – Strategies Supporting Kinship Families: Implementing a Kinship Navigator Model, Legal Services, and Developing Collaborative Policies and Practices